Professional Truck Driver Training

 - Vehicle Maintenance

-Your first attempt at these evaluations generally begins in week 5 of the program with all skills evaluated at least once by the end of week 6.
+Your first attempt at these MELT Skills Assessments generally begins in week 5 of the program with all skills evaluated at least twice by the end of week 7.

 Once all skills are passed, the student may use the balance of their training hours for more advanced training (Super B, etc.) or leave the course early to start the last portion of the program (Coach Mentor Program).